chainpatrol/proposals/proposals/site-allowed-contracts.md

 # Wallet implementation

+## Warn the User

 Show a warning to the user when triggering a transaction if the contract does not match the list published by the website.

+## Log an Error

-A console error should also be logged to make it easier for the site's developers to detect when their site is having a problem due to transactions not matching their contract list.
+A console error should be logged to make it easier for the site's developers to detect when their site is having a problem due to transactions not matching their contract list.

+## Sample Implementation

 A sample library of making these checks will soon be released.